 My complex relationship with photographs began when I was young.
 I remember tearing images out of publications and bringing them to my dad prepared with questions.
 Where I grew up, normative values defined by anatomy at birth impacted an individual’s gender perception and performance.
 Raised by a single father, I experienced a non-traditional family structure in my home.
 Seeing photographs portraying the “wholeness” of family contradicted my reality.
 Those psychological impressions provoked my curiosity and propelled me to solve the mystery of what existed beyond the scene depicted.
 In retrospect, my search for missing context stems from an interest in narrative and how the single frame of a photograph begs questions rather than provides answers.
-As I conceive my photographs I am in a state of reverie.
-In my work, I use the figure as a conduit to move between past and future.
+As I conceive my photographs I am in a state of reverie, using the figure and my immediate environment as conduits to move between past and future.
 My aesthetic interpretations of intimacy, privacy and identity mirror a metaphorical cycle of introspection.
 Subtle clues within the photograph may evoke an individual’s aversions or desires.
-I am interested in this negotiation, and through my work, investigate foundations of gender expression.
+I am interested in this negotiation, and through my work, investigate loss, familial relationships, and gender expression.

 2015 – 2017